PowerDMARC

 To create multiple DKIM records use our DKIM generator tool.
 It’s free!

-Once you are done with assigning a selector to your record (e.g. s1) you need to gain access to your DNS to publish it.
-You can do this manually or you can contact your domain registrar to publish the keys on your behalf.
+Once you have assigned a selector to your record (e.g., s1), you need to access your DNS to publish it.
+You can do this manually, or you can contact your domain registrar to publish the keys on your behalf.

 To publish multiple DKIM records simply create separate TXT/CNAME records for each of your sending sources and paste them on your DNS for the same domain.
 Make sure every time you create a record you use a unique DKIM selector that doesn’t match with any of the selectors concatenated into your previous records.
 This will prevent the new record from conflicting with any of your existing ones.